CSGuides/grad-job-guide/_jobs/specific.md

 - **Ask Around**: Your advisor may forward job offers to you.
 Ask your recently-graduated friends if they know anyone who is hiring.

+# How Many Jobs Should I Apply To?

 In 2005, Wes applied to 21 places and got 8 interviews and 5 job offers.
 In 2013, Claire applied to 28 schools and 1 research lab, got 10 invitations to